STH BNK by Beulah: Southbank competition

 Beulah conducted a contest to determine the architect for the project, and dubbed the competition "STH BNK by Beulah".
 All six solicited bids involved two architectural firms, and partnerships included BIG Architects and Fender Katsalidis, Coop Himmelb(l)au with Architectus, MAD Studio and Elenberg Fraser, and Woods Bagot and MVRDV.
 The collaborative bid by UNStudio and Cox Architecture ultimately secured the commission.
 The winning design was announced in August 2018.

 Project

-The structure is part of the larger development on Melbourne's Southbank, estimated to cost AUD$2 billion.
-Green Spine is composed of two skyscrapers; Tower 1 will comprise 102 storeys and reach a height of 366 metres, surpassing the height of the current tallest building in Australia, Q1, which stands at 322 metres.
-The second tower will comprise 59 storeys and reach a height of 251 metres; as with Tower 1, the second building will include hotel rooms, residential apartments, and offices.
+The structure was part of the larger development on Melbourne's Southbank (suburb), estimated to cost AUD$2 billion.
+Green Spine composed of two skyscrapers; Tower 1 comprised 102 storeys and would have reached a height of 366 metres, surpassing the height of the current 2 tallest buildings in Australia, the Gold Coast’s Surfers Paradise’s Q1, which stands at 322 metres and the suburb’s (Southbank) Australia 108, which stands at 316 metres.
+The second tower comprised 59 storeys and a height of 251 metres; as with Tower 1, the second building included hotel rooms, residential apartments, and offices.
 Both skyscrapers will seem to curve in a twist and will have foliage and trees growing on balconies along their exteriors.